thinkful-ei-emu/corey-bookmarks-app/README.md

 * --I can click on a bookmark to display the "detailed" view Detailed view expands to additionally display description and a "Visit Site" link

-* I can remove bookmarks from my bookmark list
+* --I can remove bookmarks from my bookmark list

 * I receive appropriate feedback when I cannot submit a bookmark Check all validations in the API documentation (e.g. title and url field required)

-* I can select from a dropdown a "minimum rating" to filter the list by all bookmarks rated at or above the chosen selection
+* --I can select from a dropdown a "minimum rating" to filter the list by all bookmarks rated at or above the chosen selection

 (Extension) I can edit the rating and description of a bookmark in my list

 PROCESS

-* Use fetch for AJAX calls and jQuery for DOM manipulation
+* --Use fetch for AJAX calls and jQuery for DOM manipulation

 * --Use namespacing to adhere to good architecture practices Minimal global variables